 9597y Lyric Diction II.
 Half course.

-Department of Music Research and Composition Graduate Course Offerings
+Department of Music Research and Composition Graduate Course Calendar

 9518 Composition (MMus.).
 Composition instruction for MMus students in composition.
 Full course.